Horticulture Innovation −Creating the Future of "Food" and "Greenery"− #1

 How can smart agriculture solve these challenges?

 To boost efficiency, we switched from harvesting these tomatoes individually to harvesting them in bunches (like bunches of grapes).
-But as some varieties of cherry tomatoes lack synchronized ripening, farmers have to wait for all fruits to ripen, which can lead to fruit splitting.
+However, as some varieties of cherry tomatoes lack synchronized ripening, farmers have to wait for all the fruits to ripen, which can lead to fruit splitting.
 To overcome this problem, we are developing varieties that ripen at the same time, have less fruit splitting, and are suitable for bunch harvesting.
 Another challenge is that the robot cannot find and harvest the fruit if leaves cover it.
 So, we have also explored environmental controls and cultivation systems to suppress excessive leaf growth.
 We are further upgrading harvesting robots and investigating optimal logistics and packaging systems.

 My motto is “Fostering global well-being through horticultural innovation.”
 Even if each improvement is small, we can collect and build upon these improvements to create a significant innovation.
 That is why I am so committed to collaboration.